MicrosoftDocs/PowerShell-Docs/jea/README.md

 ---

 # Just Enough Administration
-Just Enough Administration -JEA- is security technology that enables delegated administration for anything that can be managed with PowerShell.
+Just Enough Administration (JEA) is a security technology that enables delegated administration for anything that can be managed with PowerShell.
 With JEA, you can:
 - **Reduce the number of administrators on your machines** by leveraging virtual accounts that perform privileged actions on behalf of regular users.
 - **Limit what users can do** by specifying which cmdlets, functions, and external commands they can run.